Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

+As presented in Table \ref{tab:roberta}, both the RoBERTa base and large models fine-tuned by RED yielded accuracies comparable to those achieved by other PEFT methods across all tasks within the GLUE benchmark.
+For instance, RED's performance was only marginally inferior to that of LoRA, differing by a negligible $0.2\%$ with the RoBERTa large and by $0.4\%$ with the RoBERTa base on average, while requiring the tuning of significantly fewer parameters.
+It is noteworthy that RED demonstrated superior performance on tasks such as SST-2, MRPC, CoLA, STS-B, and RTE, all of which had data sizes less than $100$k.
+This suggests that RED helps to maintain the generalization capability acquired during the pre-training phase and can deliver enhanced performance when the volume of training data is relatively small.

-Moreover, RED is highly parameter efficient.
-It can still maintain very good performance even with $7,200$ times less trainable parameters than full parameter fine-tuning and $16$ times less trainable parameters than LoRA, indicating that there is still room for improvement to further reduce the number of trainable parameters even if prior works adopt very sparse network structures to achieve this goal, which is consistent with the conclusions found by \citet{aghajanyan2020intrinsic} and \citet{Kopiczko2023VeRAVR}.
+Moreover, RED exhibits an unprecedented level of parameter efficiency.
+Although having substantially fewer trainable parameters---approximately $7,200$ times fewer than full parameter fine-tuning and $16$ times fewer than LoRA---it maintains comparable performance.
+This observation suggests that there is still potential for further reduction in the number of trainable parameters and this finding aligns with conclusions drawn by \citet{aghajanyan2020intrinsic} and \citet{Kopiczko2023VeRAVR}.